Resources

 The next steps?

 If you’ve not already done so – please talk to your partner about this possibility.
 Share the above information.
 Reflect together on whether you are ‘in’.
 If you both are, we need to be in touch with your partner, directly.
-The easiest way for us to be in touch with you both is for you to register (separately!) here.

 Finally – GOOD ON YOU for taking this leap.
 We are keen to support you – drop us a message back with your thoughts, once you’ve had a read of this.